 Surfing is a popular past time for many people but it can be dangerous and it's helpful to know some simple tips to staying safe and keeping your friends safe while surfing.

-• Know how to swim before you try surfing.
+• Learn to swim before surfing

-• Take a surfing lesson to help get you started.
+• Take a lesson to start surfing

-• Check the weather, tides and surf conditions before you go.
+• Check the weather conditions before surfing

 Want to learn more about surf safety and become a safe surfing pro?
 Check out this safe surfer series with the world's best surf writer Nick Caroll.